TylerBrinkley/Enums.NET/README.md

 # Enums.NET
 Enums.NET is a high-performance type-safe .NET enum utility library which provides many operations as convenient extension methods.
 It is compatible with .NET Framework 4.5+ and .NET Standard 1.0+.

-I'm trying to integrate some of Enums.NET's improvements into [corefx](https://github.com/dotnet/corefx) so if interested in its progress please check out the proposal [here](https://github.com/dotnet/corefx/issues/15453).

 ## What's wrong with `System.Enum`
 1. Nearly all of `Enum`'s static methods are non-generic leading to the following issues.
    * Requires the enum type to be explicitly specified as an argument and requires invocation using static method syntax such as `Enum.IsDefined(typeof(ConsoleColor), value)` instead of what should be `value.IsDefined()`.